matrix-org/synapse/docs/postgres.md

 underneath the database, or if a different version of the locale is used on any replicas.

-The safest way to fix the issue is to take a dump and recreate the database with the correct locale parameter (as shown above).
+The safest way to fix the issue is to dump the database and recreate it with the correct locale parameter (as shown above).
 It is also possible to change the parameters on a live database and run a `REINDEX` on the entire database, however extreme care must be taken to avoid database corruption.